rutschsr/Senior-Design-Project/README.md

 |K| Python Write To File | 0.420 | 1.184 E-6 | 3.29E-13 |
 |L| Objective-C Write to File | 0.414 | 7.276 E-8 | 2.021E-14 |

-* Python Addition/Subtraction/Multiply/Divide print
-* Python Addition/Subtraction/Multiply/Divide no print
-* Python Write to file
-* Objective-C Write to file
-* Python LAN ping print
-* Python LAN ping no print

-Referring to events <b>K</b> and <b>L</b>, we can observe a much smaller power use for the Objective-C file write test at 2.021E-14 kWh used compared to the Python file write test at 3.29E-13 kWh used.
+Referring to events <b>K</b> and <b>L</b>, we can observe a much smaller power use for the Objective-C file write test at 2.021 E-14 kWh used compared to the Python file write test at 3.29 E-13 kWh used.
 These findings make sense since Python scripts are executed in a virtual environment whereas Objective-C does not, so generally Objective-C is considered to be a faster language.

 Referring to the non-printing scripts <b>B</b>, <b>G</b>, <b>H</b>, <b>I</b>, <b>J</b> and the printing scripts <b>A</b>, <b>C</b>, <b>D</b>, <b>E</b>, <b>F</b>, we can see that printing to the console uses roughly about 55% more energy (taken as an average across all 5 test variants) than its non-printing equivalent.
 Again, this findings makes sense since printing to the console requires more OS calls.
 For one, since we're interfacing with the Pi via SSH, the print statement needs to be sent through than channel rather than something like an external display connected via HDMI.

 <div style="page-break-after: always"></div>